-Non-prescription medication administered at school may include a standing authorization with specific guidelines, administration circumstances, when the medication may be given, and other specifications.
-The same authorization form as used for prescription medication will be used for non-prescription medication with the exception that a prescriber is not necessary.
+Non-prescription medication administered at school may include a standing authorization with specific guidelines, administration circumstances, when the medication may be given, and other specifications, or other information requested through the online registration system.

 Uncommon situations

 The school has a plan for uncommon medication administration situations.
 These situations result in the student not receiving the specified medication and are a medication administration incident requiring an Incident Report.
 General actions include: